 Artificial Intelligence (AI)

-As incredible as these advances are, the implications for the security of data, both personal and financial, are still a concern.
-It is, however, essential in order for businesses to thrive, that they keep up with the technological advancements to stay competitive.
+As incredible as these advances are, the implications for data security, both personal and financial, are still a concern.